 Science also has a positive impact on the faith of the believer.
 The Bible teaches that “The heavens declare the glory of God” (Psalm 19:1).
 Christians see God’s glory when looking up at the stars, and in colliding galaxies seen through a telescope.
 God’s glory is revealed in the beautiful symmetry of a maple leaf, and in the complex biochemical activity inside each cell in that leaf.
 Science and technology have shown us much more of God’s creation than was known in Biblical times, revealing more and more of God’s glory.

 Finally, Christianity can provide the belief framework for how and why we do science.
 Christians need not set aside their faith when they sit down to do science.

-- See Karl Giberson “No room at the inn,” Biologos Forum, August 17, 2009 (blog) for an overview of Christians who are or were top scientists.
+See Karl Giberson, “Christian Faith and World World Class Science,” Biologos Forum, August 17, 2009 (blog) for an overview of Christians who are or were top scientists.
 Of the 52 scientists during the emergence of modern science in medieval Europe, 62% could be classified as devout, 35% as conventionally religious, and only two scientists (4% percent), could be classified as skeptics.
 Rodney Stark, For the Glory of God: How Monotheism Led to Reformations, Science, Witch-Hunts, and the End of Slavery (Princeton, NJ: Princeton University Press, 2003), 160-63.
 For statistics on the religious beliefs of scientists today, see “Are you there God?
 It’s us, scientists” BioLogos Forum June 24, 2012 (infographic).

-- John Polkinghorne, “The Science and Christianity Debate – an Introduction.”
+John Polkinghorne.
+“The Science and Christianity Debate – an Introduction.”
 Faraday Papers, The Faraday Institute, 2007.
-(PDF)